cruzjuan298/LCD-Projects/README.md

 Once its connected:
 - Clone this repository using git clone.
-- Run the installation script by using the command 'sudo sh install.sh' in the root directory of the cloned repository.
+- Run the installation script by using the command `sudo sh install.sh` in the root directory of the cloned repository.
 - Run the test file.
 - If nothing displays on the LCD screen, troubleshoot the connection ports of check for faulty wires.